Pop-Up Card News and Notes

 First, some very exciting news: Ingrid Silakus' new book, Origamic Architecture from Building to Card, has been published!
 Ingrid's work is simply amazing.
 If you missed it at the OA show at the American Craft Museum last year, check out her promotional page for the book.
 It features pictures of several of her wonderful cards.
 Every OA enthusiast should have a copy of the new book ...

-... to that end, we are pleased to announce the addition of an Origamic Architecture section to the Evermore Design Shop on-line catalog.
+... to that end, we are pleased to announce the addition of an Origamic Architecture section to the Evermore Design Shop on-line catalog (moved to Pop Up Card Shop).
 It features Ingrid Silakus' new book, along with a full English translation of the text.
 The book is in-stock and ready to ship.
 We are also offering a number of commercially produced cards designed by Professor Masahiro Chatani and Keiko Nakazawa and the elusive screw punch frequently sought by OA artists.
 Check it out now!

 Finally, we now have an improved gallery section with several new images.